 Like all turners I have given turned pieces to friends and organisations which have given me wood.
 These include the Friends of St. Mary's Church, Perivale out of the famous Ash tree which blew down in their grounds, for Members of Ealing Quaker Meeting House out of their old pitch pine benches, and St. Mary's, Walton out of the old oak belfry frame.

 I show my work at exhibitions organised by the Middlesex Club, Harrow Open Studios, BEAT Borough of Ealing Art Trail, the Ealing Art Group, local craft fairs, and by appointment at my home in Ealing as well as accepting commissions.
 Pictures of my work are on my various clubs' websites.

 TALKS AND DEMONSTRATIONS

 I give small public demonstrations at the Middlesex Club's exhibitions.
-I really enjoy getting the spectators involved in designing the piece, which they often take home after giving a donation to Harrow Gateway, the clubs charity.
+I really enjoy getting the spectators involved in designing the piece which they often take home after giving a donation to Harrow Gateway, the club's charity.

 I have led critique discussions of a wide variety of turned items for the Middlesex and Cheam Clubs.

 (See the June 2019 E-shot on the Cheamturners website, AWGB Revolutions No 130, and the Autumn 2019 Bulletin of the Society of Ornamental Turners.)
 I am happy to do this for other clubs too.